dudiharush/steps-wizard/README.md

 ## Installation Steps:

-1. download nodeJS, if you don't have it already.
+1. download and install nodeJS, if you don't have it already.
 2. open a terminal and run: npm i steps-wizard (in your project directory).

 ## A usage example of the wizard: